CONNECT Data Types

 Data type conversion

 CONNECT is able to convert data from one type to another in most cases.
 These conversions are done without warning even when this leads to truncation or loss of precision.
 This is true, in particular, for tables of type ODBC, JDBC, MYSQL and PROXY (via MySQL) because the source table may contain some data types not supported by CONNECT.
 They are converted when possible to CONNECT types.

-MariaDB types are converted as:
+When converted, MariaDB types are converted as:

 |MariaDB Types||CONNECT Type||Remark|

 |integer, medium integer||TYPE_INT||4 byte integer|

 |tiny integer||TYPE_TINY||1 byte integer|

 |double, float, real||TYPE_DOUBLE||8 byte floating point|

 |all date related types||TYPE_DATE||Date format can be set accordingly|